Shut up: Variations

 More forceful and sometimes vulgar forms of the phrase may be constructed by the infixation of modifiers, including "shut the hell up" and "shut the fuck up".
-In shut the heck up and shut the fudge up, heck and fudge is substituted for more aggressive modifiers.
 In instant messenger communications, these are in turn often abbreviated to STHU and STFU, respectively.
+In shut the heck up and shut the fudge up, heck or fudge is substituted for the more aggressive modifiers.

 Similar phrases include "hush" and "shush" or "hush up" and "shush up" (which are generally less aggressive).
 Another common variation is "shut your mouth", sometimes substituting "mouth" with another word conveying similar meaning, such as head, face, teeth, trap, yap, chops, crunch, cake-hole (in places including the UK and New Zealand), pie-hole (in the United States), or, more archaically, gob.
 Another variation, shut it, substitutes "it" for the mouth, leaving the thing to be shut to be understood by implication.

 Variations produced by changes in spelling, spacing, or slurring of words include shaddap, shurrup, shurrit, shutup, and shuttup.
 By derivation, a "shut-up sandwich" is another name for a punch in the mouth.
 On The King of Queens, Doug Heffernan (the main character played by Kevin James) is known for saying shutty, which is also a variation of the phrase that has since been used by the show's fans.

-A dysphemism, shut the front door, was used often by Stacy London of TLC's What Not to Wear during the U.S. show's run from 2003–2013.
+A dysphemism, shut the front door, was used often by Stacy London of TLC's What Not to Wear during the U.S. show's run from 2003 to 2013.
 It was also used in an Oreo commercial on American TV in 2011, prompting some commentators to object.

 A similar phrase in Spanish, ¿Por qué no te callas? ("Why don't you shut up?"), was said by King Juan Carlos I of Spain to Venezuelan president Hugo Chávez, in response to repeated interruptions by Chávez at a 2007 diplomatic conference.
 The blunt comment from one head of state to another surprised many, and received "general applause" from the audience.